MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/reversefunction.md

 ---
 # reverse()

-Function makes reverse of input string.
+Function makes sure the input string returns as type `string`.

-If input value is not of string type, function forcibly casts the value to string.
+If the input value isn't of type `string`, then the function forcibly casts the value to `string`.

 **Syntax**